 Padron practicing at Patio Maria 2007

-In February of 2010, after painful stops and starts mired in bureacracy, JENNIFER HERNANDEZ is able to fulfill a life-long dream, to be reunited with her father, world-renowned percussionist HORACIO “EL NEGRO” HERNANDEZ.
-As Jenny prepares to leave for the United States, Escape looks to recruit a new keyboard player while her fiance questions the reality of their future together.
+In February of 2010, after a long process mired in bureacracy, JENNIFER HERNANDEZ is able to fulfill a life-long dream, to be reunited with her father in the United States.
+As Jenny prepares to leave, Escape looks to recruit a new keyboard player while her fiancé, YANDO COY, Esape's lead singer, dreads her departure.

 Jennifer Hernandez with her Cuban ID and her food rations card before leaving the U.S.